intentjs/docs/docs/configuration.md

 This section mentions some of the best practices when it comes to managing and accessing configurations in your applications.

-✅ We recommend keeping the usage of `process.env` limited to the `config` directory only.
-You can then read the values from the IntentConfig class.
-Another reason of doing this is that reading process.env will be a little slow as compared to reading the value from `ConfigService` class.
+- We recommend keeping the usage of `process.env` limited to the `config` directory only.